ianthehenry/effing.js/README.md

 So `f(fn, arg)` produces a partially applied function, for example, as if you had called `f([fn, arg])`.

 # Operators

-`effing.js` creates functions for many operators in JavaScript.

 ## Logical operators